My review of the first book in the series, Graustark: The Story of a Love Behind a Throne can be read here

 The majority of these stories take place in the royal palace, not exploring the land of this fictional setting.
 Probably because it's more important to focus on what these Americans are doing instead of getting to know a world beyond them.

 And I get it — this was written by a white guy born in the 19th century.
 These stories really came out before American pride was shaken up.
 It makes sense why McCutcheon is so "rah, rah, go Team America."
-That said, I can't find it disappointing.
+That said, I can't help but find it disappointing.
 I picked up these books to go to a new world but they're largely predisposed with propping up America at the expense of Graustark's potential.

 Beyond the way the story is framed, you also see the age in the narration.
 What, with the casual romanticization of Manifest Destiny and glossing over the atrocities committed against Native Americans to achieve it.
 I also hate to sound regionalist, but there's a...questionable romanticization of the South and you can really feel that McCutcheon is a man born a scant year after the Civil War and has a notable fascination with it.

 And I'm certain one could find the entire thing an interesting time capsule, but unfortunately, I came expecting a fairy tale and it starts to fall flat when you realize that the main ingredient of a fairy tale is romanticizing an aspect of life you love or yearn for.
 Naturally, if you don't share the same ideals as the author, your fairy tale might be less Disney, more Brothers Grimm.

 But that, dear reader, is just one flavor of datedness.

 You might prefer a taste that's more immediately arresting.
 You might wish for the taste of battery acid, with you immediately realizing your folly as your stomach does flips and you see stars?
 Beverly of Graustark has that, too.